Particular/docs.particular.net/samples/scheduling/hangfire/sample.md

 snippet: shutdown

-For cleanup purpose either a static variable may need to be kept or the shutdown done as part of the container cleanup.
+The Hangfire scheduler implements 'IDisposable'.
+For cleanup purposes, keep a reference to the scheduler instance and call `Dispose()` at shutdown.
+Alternatively, let a container do this as part of container cleanup.

 ### Logging